 Now you see me, now you don’t

 It doesn’t enjoy the fame and status of its walk-in sibling, but the curtained wardrobe may well be the cleverer of the two.
 Part the fabric and you have a wall of couture in full view.
 Then close it for a calmer, softer look – and even reduced noise.
-You don't have to keep it in the bedoom.
-Take it elsewhere.
+If your bedroom isn’t the right place, take it elsewhere.
 Anywhere, in fact.
 When it’s not in use, simply shut the curtains and the room transforms back to its alter ego.